xdissent/dforms/README.rst

 There are a few things that still need to be completed:

-* *File upload handling* - Since Django's file manipulation classes are obviously going to be very different than PHP's, I haven't gotten around to implementing file fields in DForms yet.
+* *File upload handling* - Since Django's file manipulation classes are obviously going to be very different from PHP's, I haven't gotten around to implementing file fields in DForms yet.
 It should be fairly simple and is first priority.

 * *Debugger* - PHP errors and exceptions are a *real* pain to handle.
-On unfinished DForms feature is a built in debugger that kicks you to a Django style error page when something goes awry.
+One unfinished DForms feature is a built in debugger that kicks you to a Django style error page when something goes awry.
 Although off by default, this could be overkill.